tmaklin/unmulti/README.md

 -o            Output directory (default: working directory) -t            Write a table linking the output filenames to sequence names to the argument filename.
---compress    Compress the output files with zlib (default: false)
+--compress    Compress the output files with zlib (default: false) --extract     Extract only the named sequence(s).
+Multiple sequences should be delimited by ','.
 ```

 ## License